 Justus Orchard is an easy 30-40 minute drive from Asheville.
-There are ample farms in the Hendersonville and Chimney Rock area and most offer the same activities where you can pick your own apples along with a country store and family-focused activities.
+There are a good handful of apple orchards in Hendersonville NC and Chimney Rock area and most offer the same activities where you can pick your own apples along with a country store and outdoor activities.
 We did notice a few had fun corn mazes as well!

-Here are some other nearby apple orchards close to Asheville.
+Here are some other nearby NC apple orchards that offer apple picking near Asheville.

-Have you gone apple picking this fall?
+Have you gone apple picking in Asheville, NC?
 Share with us your best tips and recipes!
 Also, if you liked this article, please share the love and pin it on Pinterest!
-You can the use the pin it button below.
+You can use the pin it button below.